PlanktoScope/PlanktoScope/documentation/docs/operation/software-upgrades.md

 !!! info

-    If you don't know what `apt` or `apt-get` refer to, then please skip this section!
+    If you don't know what `apt` or `apt-get` refer to, then please skip this section and avoid running `apt` or `apt-get` commands in the future!

 Most of the "interesting" software in the PlanktoScope OS (with Cockpit being a notable exception) is not managed using Raspberry Pi OS's APT package-management system, [for various reasons](../reference/software/architecture/os.md#system-upgrades).
-It's *probably* safe to run APT commands to upgrade the packages installed in the PlanktoScope OS, but we cannot make any guarantees or provide any support if you choose to do that.
+It's *probably* safe to run APT commands to upgrade the most packages installed in the PlanktoScope OS (at least for software which doesn't run during [early boot](../reference/software/architecture/os.md#boot-sequence), because of when the PlanktoScope OS's [filesystem overlay](../reference/software/architecture/os.md#filesystem) for `/usr` is initialized), but we cannot make any guarantees or provide any support if you choose to do that.
 This is an issue of practicality: APT does not make it easy for us to exactly reproduce the changes to installed versions of packages caused by running `apt`/`apt-get`'s install/upgrade commands, when those commands are run at very different times; so it is not necessarily feasible for us to troubleshoot any resulting problems.
-If you want to undo the changes caused by running any APT commands, your only option will be to re-flash your SD card.
+If you want to undo the changes caused by running any APT commands, you should try to delete everything in `/var/lib/overlays/overrides/usr` and reboot immediately afterwards.

 ## Restore your data & settings